-What increases my risk of a latex allergy?
+What increases my risk for a latex allergy?

-Other allergies: This includes hay fever, asthma, food allergies, or skin conditions.
+Other allergies, such as hay fever, asthma, food allergies, or skin conditions.

-Certain health conditions: This includes developmental disorders, such as spina bifida.
-Children who have had surgery before their first birthday may have an increased risk of a latex allergy.
+Certain health conditions, such as spina bifida.
+Children who had surgery before their first birthday may have an increased risk for latex allergy.

-Previous unexpected reactions: This includes other severe allergies or unexpected reactions during hospitalization or surgery.
+Previous reactions, such as other severe allergies or unexpected reactions during hospitalization or surgery.

 What are the signs and symptoms of a latex allergy?
-Your signs and symptoms depend on the severity of your latex allergy.
 You may have symptoms only where latex has touched you.
 You may have more severe symptoms that include areas of your body not exposed to latex.
-These may occur within minutes after you have touched latex.
-They may also not appear for 24 to 48 hours.
-You may have any of the following:
+Any of the following may develop from minutes up to 48 hours after exposure to latex:

 - Bumps, sores, blisters, or a skin rash